astariomaggelen/astariomaggelen/README.md

 #### DNC ( Do Not Copy ),
 #### RPDNI ( Roleplay DNI )

+### ( !You may not like the tag theme or something like that, but that doesn't mean that you should stop respecting others in this, stay tolerant and understanding, you don't need to be reminded of it! )

 ![cringecultureisdead](https://github.com/user-attachments/assets/a35106a1-95b9-4632-82a4-42ac0cf0ba34)

 ## ‧₊˚🖇️✩ ₊˚🎧⊹♡ You can feel free to chat with me or sit next to me, I will be glad, but I don't always see messages, it would be better if you calling me in whisper!<br/>